 - Heavy-duty waterproof pond liner to cover the bottom of your stream or pond

-- A pump to move the water back uphill
+- A water pump to move the water back uphill

 - Rocks, boulders and plants to dress it up